adityadewz/calendarly-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Compilers used

+1. The project is compiled using webpack.
+2. Gulp is used for temporary frontend tasks.

+## Project Structure

+1. The main app bundling module is contained in app folder under the name app.module.

+## Module structure

+Feature modules:
+1. Dashboard
+2. Calendar
+3. Profile
+4. Post
+5. Core
+6. Layout

+The core module contains the major shared modules and re-exports them to be made available to all.

+Shared modules such as header, sidebar, chat are contained in core module.

+## Post Module (feature module)

+1. It contains 2 components:
+    - Create Post Component
+    - Post-View Component

+2. Create Post Component:
+    - Contains form which is shared in seveal other components.
+    - Used to modularize the code.
+    - Contains output event 'Form Submitted' and 'Form updated'.
+    -